-HIGHER EDUCATION, CAREERS & EMPLOYABILITY
+HIGER EDUCATION, CAREERS & EMPLOYABILITY

-Higher Education

-Careers & Employability
+Higher Education Careers & Employability

-Adele Fox Careers Adviser and Personal Tutor
+Adele Fox Careers Adviser and Personal Tutor Lynne Trower Careers Adviser and Widening Participation Coordinator

-Lynne Trower

-Careers Adviser and

-Widening Participation

-Coordinator

-Futures Fair - Explore the Possibilities

-We had over 100 exhibitors attending our annual Futures Fair, representing higher education, further education, apprenticeships, gap year providers, volunteering and employment.
+Futures Fair - Explore the Possibilities We had over 100 exhibitors attending our annual Futures Fair, representing higher education, further education, apprenticeships, gap year providers, volunteering and employment.
 BHASVIC are unique in the city for organising a careers event in college, on this scale, which is dedicated for our students; parents and carers were also welcome to visit.
-The universities that attended included not just our three local providers, but also many of the top 15 destinations for our students, such as Manchester, Sheffield, Bristol, Southampton, Portsmouth, Exeter, Kent and Imperial.
+The universities that attended included not just our three local providers, but also many of the top 15 destinations for our students, such as Manchester, Bristol, Sheffield, Southampton, Portsmouth, Exeter, Kent and Imperial.
 We had multinational and local businesses also in attendance.
 Further resources and information on the event are here on the Careers and Employability section of the website.
 Our specialist careers advisers promote and organise a range of opportunities that are advertised for students regularly in the Student Bulletin and on the Student VLE.
 Twelve workshops also took place during the fair; the full list are can be found here: bhasvic.ac.uk, please see links Futures Fair Talks and New Additional Talks.
 A full list of exhibitors are also available here: Exhibitor List.
 For the first time we are able to show live footage of the workshops coming soon on our website.
 This incredible event was organised by our Careers Advisers (Adele Fox and Lynne Trower) and the Student Services Team.
 All the above links can be found on our website bhasvic.ac.uk.

-Widening Participation Launch

-BHASVIC held its annual Widening Participation launches during October 2019, these were held at BHASVIC and at the University of Sussex.
+Widening Participation Launch BHASVIC held its annual Widening Participation launches during October 2019, these were held at BHASVIC and at the University of Sussex.
 Students and their parents/carers were invited if they had been identified as being eligible, which was established following completion of the summer survey.
 We had approximately 80 - 100 BHASVIC attendees alongside Widening Participation students from other local colleges.
 The evening was a great success with many parents and students speaking to BHASVIC advisors who were available following the presentations.
-If you are interested in finding more about Widening Participation please see bhasvic.ac.uk for further information on our support services and the WP Newsletter Winter Edition.

-All students should now have completed the summer survey and will have been informed if they are eligible.
+If you are interested in finding more about Widening Participation please see bhasvic.ac.uk for further information on our support services and the WP Newsletter Winter Edition All students should now have completed the summer survey and will have been informed if they are eligible.
 If any students have not completed the survey, please go to the survey link which can be found on our website above and you will receive information about upcoming events.

-Al PARENT EVENTS COMING UP - MARCH AND MAY

-At BHASVIC, we are aware that the variety of options available for post-18 study and/ or employment can be confusing and overwhelming to navigate for students and their parents.
-The cost to the individual of studying a degree, and the impact this is having on admissions policies at universities, means that it is increasingly important to be confident about the facts and the choices your young person is making.
-To help support you in your discussions with your young person about their decisions we will be inviting A1 Parents to the following evenings:-
+A1 PARENT EVENTS COMING UP - MARCH AND MAY At BHASVIC, we are aware that the variety of options available for post-18 study and/ or employment can be confusing and overwhelming to navigate for students and their

-Nikki Fabry, Guidance Manager (Higher Education) & Personal Tutor

-Thursday 5 March & Tuesday 10 March

-Progression and Higher Education (HE) A1 Parents Information Evenings

-Each evening starts with a brief introductory talk giving an overview of the variety of options now available post-18, and the support that is available at BHASVIC.
-We then outline what studying a degree involves and focus on the important decision-making process.
-We will also outline the Universities and Colleges Admissions Service (UCAS) application process and provide an overview of student finance.
+Progression and Higher Education (HE) A1 Parents Information Evenings 18, and the support that is the Universities and Colleges an overview of student finance.
 This is a parent only event as students are guided through this process in tutorial.

-Dedicated A2 Pathways

-Students have the option, for their second year, to choose a specialist tutor group which focusses on the application process for their next steps after BHASVIC, whether this be university, employment, apprenticeships, art foundation, Oxbridge or medical careers.

-This choice is made during the

-This choice is made during the A1-A2 transfer process, which commences in late February 2020 and runs until mid-March.
-As parents and carers, you will receive more information about the A1-A2 transfer process during the Progression & HE Information Evenings, please also see our website bhasvic. ac.uk for further information.
+Dedicated A2 Pathways be university, employment, apprenticeships, art foundation, Oxbridge or medical careers.
+A1-A2 transfer process, which 2020 and runs until mid-March. the A1-A2 transfer process also see our website bhasvic. ac.uk for further information.
 Invitations for both events will follow soon from our Student Services team.
 Please look on our website bhasvic.ac.uk in our Higher Education and Careers & Employability sections where you will find a wealth of information for parents and carers to help guide you through these areas.

-Mandy Brindle,

-Guidance

-Manager

-(Employability

-& Enterprise) &
+Mandy Brindle, 🕨 Guidance Manager (Employability & Enterprise) & Personal Tutor

-Personal Tutor